MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/python-package-reference.md

 ::: moniker-end
 ::: moniker range="azure-data-explorer"

-This article lists the available Python packages in the Python plugin.
+This article lists the available managed Python packages in the Python plugin.
 For more information, see [Python plugin](/kusto/query/python-plugin?view=azure-data-explorer&preserve-view=true).

+To create a custom image, see [Create a custom image](/kusto/query/python-plugin?view=azure-data-explorer&preserve-view=true#create-a-custom-image).

 ## [3.11.7 (Preview)](#tab/python3-11-7)